What to Ask For in Your Canadian Severance Package: Key Benefits

 Set yourself up for success

-A good severance package doesn’t just protect the past — it helps prepare for the future.
+A good severance package doesn’t just protect the past, it helps prepare for the future.
 Employers may offer transition support, especially if they’re doing mass layoffs or brand reputation is a concern.

 Here’s what you can ask for:

-• Outplacement services: career coaching, resume help, LinkedIn support
+Outplacement services: career coaching, resume help, LinkedIn support

-• Training and re-skilling funds: Some people negotiate $1,000–$5,000 toward certificates, licensing, or even tuition
+Training and re-skilling funds: Some people negotiate $1,000–$5,000 toward certificates, licensing, or even tuition

-• Job search support: access to recruiters or a letter of recommendation
+Job search support: access to recruiters or a letter of recommendation

-• Professional memberships or industry dues for your next role
+Professional memberships or industry dues for your next role

-Some companies won’t advertise these benefits — but will provide them if asked.
+Some companies won’t advertise these benefits but will provide them if asked.
 Others work with outplacement firms as part of standard layoff protocols.

-Ask for time — and legal advice
+Ask for time and get legal advice if needed

 It’s common for employers to ask you to sign a release form in exchange for severance.
 But you do not have to sign it right away.